 Centre of Mass

 The centre of mass plays a very important role in how sturdy the Vehicle is.
 If the centre of mass is low enough it is very unlikely the Vehicle will tip, regardless of wheel and seat placement.
 A centre of mass that is too low can result in a decrease in visibility and safety.
-Since centre of mass is dependent of the seat height off of the ground the frame must be lowered or lifted in order to have an ideal centre of mass.
+Since centre of mass is dependent of the seat height from the ground the frame must be lowered or lifted in order to have an ideal centre of mass.
 If the wheel base length and seat placement are not ideal the centre of mass should be below the centre of the tires, but high enough to maintain visibility.
 Since the wheel base is the ideal length and the seat is in the ideal place the centre of mass can be an equal to the height of the centre of the wheels from the ground and not cause the bike to become unsteady.
 This can be achieved by putting a bend or curve in the frame within the wheel base.
 Figure 4 shows a bike with a centre of mass that is higher than the centre of the wheels since the frame does not bend or dip down.

 Figure 4: High Centre of Mass [6]